 For easier handling, divide the roast into two halves by cutting between bones 3 and 4 (Photo 18).

 To carve, remove the twine and roll the roast onto its side so the bones are pointing straight up.
 Using the bones as a handle, cut downward close to the bones using a sharp boning knife or an electric carving knife to remove the bones.
-A picture of cutting the bones from a standing rib roast can be found in the Prime Rib - Herb Crusted article.
+Click here to see the cutting process as a GIF.

 Next, place the roast flat on the cutting board and carve slices 1/2" thick or to your liking.
 Cut the bones into individual pieces and serve them along with the roast...or save them for yourself!